Emergent phenomena in Nature: a paradox with Theory?: Introduction

+On the one hand, we emphasize that this notion of emergence may be viewed as a form of reduction (in the sense of deduction), in that, considering $N \to \infty$ (resp. $\hbar\to 0$) enables one to deduce novel and robust behavior compared to that of systems described for finite $N$ (resp. non-zero $\hbar$).
+This is confirmed by two important examples one encounters in physics, namely spontaneous symmetry breaking (SSB) and phase transitions.
+Indeed, theoretically speaking SSB and phase transitions can only show up in classical or infinite quantum theories seen as a classical, respectively thermodynamic limit of an underlying finite quantum theory; and these features can be deduced after taking the limit of some parameter, explained in more detail in $\S$\ref{SSBinaqt} (see also \cite{LMV,MorVen2,Ven2020,Ven2022}).

-However, as we know from decades of experience and experimental results emergent phenomena such as SSB or phase transitions are observed in real materials, and therefore in {\em finite} systems despite the fact that in Theory it seems forbidden in such systems.
-The solution to this paradox is based on the ideas originated with {\em Butterfield} \cite{Butterfield}: ``There is a weaker, yet still vivid, novel and robust behaviour that occurs before we get to the limit, i.e. for finite $N$.
-And it is this weaker behaviour which is physically real.''
-In our situation this can be interpreted in the sense that a robust behaviour of the physical phenomenon should occur {\em before} the pertinent limit, i.e. finite $N$ in the case of quantum spin systems or tiny but positive values of Planck's constant $\hbar$ in the case of classical systems.
-This paper is structured in the following way.
-In Section \ref{SSBandphtr} we introduce the concept of spontaneous symmetry breaking, first from a more physical point of view often used in condensed matter physics followed by a mathematical approach common to algebraic quantum theory.
-In $\S$\ref{clasthermo} the notion of the classical limit and its physical interpretation are discussed.
-Consequently, in Section \ref{algebraicfor} the algebraic formalism suitable to describe classical and quantum theories is introduced.
-Using this language in $\S$\ref{algclaslim} the definition of the classical limit is given.
-Finally, in $\S$\ref{SSBinaqt} the connection with SSB as emergent phenomenon has been explained and two examples (Example \ref{schroedingerexample} and Example \ref{Curieweissexample}) have been provided.
-In Section \ref{SSBinNature} the relation between SSB in Theory versus Nature is discussed.
-Two different mechanisms have been introduced and illustrated by means of numerical simulations.
-The paper is concluded by posing some open problems.
+On the other hand, as we know from decades of experience and experimental results, emergent phenomena such as SSB or phase transitions are observed in real materials, and therefore in {\em finite} systems despite the fact that due to uniqueness principles in Theory, they seem forbidden in such systems.
+This does therefore not show that the limit at $N=\infty$ is ``physically real''.
+The solution to this paradox is based on {\em Butterfield}'s second claim \cite{Butterfield}:\\\\ ``{\em There is a weaker, yet still vivid, novel and robust behavior that occurs before we get to the limit, i.e. for finite $N$.
+And it is this weaker behavior which is physically real.}'' \\\\ This can be interpreted in the sense that a robust behavior of the physical phenomenon should occur {\em before} the pertinent limit, i.e. in systems described with a finite (respectively, non-zero) parameter, meaning large but finite $N$ in the case of quantum spin systems or tiny but positive values of Planck's constant $\hbar$ in the case of classical systems.
+This principle, what we call Butterfield's Principle, is taken to be {\em our} definition of emergence.